 You’ve decided to hire a financial advisor - now the search begins.
 So what do you do?
 When I Google ‘financial advisor near me,’ 670,000,000 results come up.
 Plus (or is it ‘including’?) four paid advertisements.
 How about asking a friend or family member for who they use?
 At the end of the day, you still have to take time to vet advisors out yourself.
 Because let’s face it, you don’t want to hire just anyone.
 Finding someone you can trust, relate to, and understand is extremely important.

-The next stop on this train is all about money in (to the advisor) and money out (of your pocket).
+The first stop on this train is all about money in (to the advisor) and money out (of your pocket).
 It’s important to know how the financial professional you work with is compensated for the services they provide to their clients.
 This can range from commissions, assets under management, a flat fee, or an ongoing fee.
 Once you understand how they are compensated, find out what exactly YOU would pay.

 A fee-only financial advisor is compensated directly for their advice, plan implementation, and management of assets.
 Fee-only financial advisors that follow the fiduciary standard ensure that they are acting in the best interest of their clients.
 You may assume that a financial advisor will always make recommendations based on your best interest, but this is not always the case.
 Many financial advisors make recommendations based on suitability.
 What’s the difference?
 The suitability requirement allows the financial advisor to make recommendations based on criteria such as your net worth, income, and investment experience.